tokenmill/common-crawl-utils/README.md

  :timestamp "20190217125141"})
 ```

-When "cdx-api" keyword argument is not specified, most recent one is
+When "cdx-api" keyword is not specified, most recent one is
 used.
 Currently available index collections can be accessed with
-"*common-crawl-utils.coordinates/get-crawls*" or can be found at:
+"*common-crawl-utils.utils/get-crawls*" or can be found at:
 https://index.commoncrawl.org/collinfo.json

 ### Content